Maginot Line: Flood zones

 Flood zones were natural basins or rivers that could be flooded on demand and thus constitute an additional obstacle in the event of an enemy offensive.

 Safety quarters

 These were built near the major fortifications so fortress (ouvrage) crews could reach their battle stations in the shortest possible time in the event of a surprise attack during peacetime.

+Supply depot and Ammunition dumps

+Supply depot and ammunition dumps were built around 50 km (30 mi) away from the Maginot Line.
+Supplies were transported to the Maginot Line by a railway system.

 Narrow-gauge railway system

 A network of narrow-gauge railways was built to rearm and resupply the main fortresses (ouvrages) from supply depots up to 50 km away.
-Petrol-engined armoured locomotives pulled supply trains along these narrow-gauge lines.
+Petrol-engine armoured locomotives pulled supply trains along these narrow-gauge lines.
 (A similar system was developed with armoured steam engines in 1914–1918.)

 High-voltage transmission lines

 Initially above-ground but then buried, and connected to the civil power grid, these provided electric power to the many fortifications and fortresses.

 Heavy rail artillery

 This was hauled by locomotives to planned locations to support the emplaced artillery in the fortresses, which was intentionally limited in range to 10–12 km.